What is cloning?

-Why scientists want to clone embryos for research
+Why scientists have sought to clone embryos for research

-- Stem cells are found in human embryos and in human tissue such as bone marrow.
-Human embryos are very difficult to come by as it involves extracting female ova by an operation and then fertilising them.
+- Stem cells are found in human embryos and in a wide variety of human tissue.
+Human embryos are not easy to obtain as it involves extracting female ova by an operation and then fertilising them.

-- Scientists believe that stem cells will be useful in replacing cells that have become diseased.
-Many claim that embryos provide the best source of these cells and that cloning is necessary to be able to create more embryos as a more readily available source of stem cells.
+- For a time, many scientists claimed that embryos provided the best source of stem cells and that cloning was necessary to be able to create more embryos as a more readily available source of stem cells.

-- However, taking stem cells from an embryo necessarily involves the destruction of the embryo.
-Currently the supply of embryos comes as a by-product of In-Vitro Fertilisation (IVF).
+- In recent years, adult stem cells derived from human tissue have led to numerous medical treatments (see Embryo Experiments).
+However, taking stem cells from an embryo necessarily involves the destruction of the embryo and has not yet provided a verifiable medical treatment.
+Currently the supply of embryos comes as a by-product of in vitro fertilisation (IVF).
 Some parents donate their excess embryos for the research.